bertilmuth/requirementsascode/README.md

 Requirements as code is influenced by the ideas of [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and [hexagonal architecture](https://web.archive.org/web/20180822100852/http://alistair.cockburn.us/Hexagonal+architecture).
 It can be used to [implement them](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf).
 And it goes beyond them.

-Using this small library (<64 kByte), the use case model at the boundary replaces driver ports as the single source of truth for interactions started by the user.
-And when you follow the design principles, you will end up with pure domain code.
-That domain code doesn't communicate with technical infrastructure, not even through interfaces.
+When you follow the design principles of requirements as code, you will end up with pure domain code.
+The domain code doesn't communicate with technical infrastructure, not even through interfaces.
 That's why you can test the domain code without mocking anything.

-You can also [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case models inside the code.
+The use case model at the boundary represents the single source of truth for interactions started by the user.
+You can [generate living documentation](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract) from the use case model.
+The generated use case documents represent an always up to date information about how the system works from a user's perspective.

 # getting started
 At least Java 8 is required to use requirements as code, download and install it if necessary.